Ranveer-Oshan/Client-Server-Features/README.md

 # Client-Server Exercise with Node.js

-In this exercise you will practice a creation of a web service that respond with the block hash.
+creation of a web service that respond with the block hash.

 ## Steps to follow